These easy air fryer biscuits will change your breakfast game forever!

 Tips for the Best Biscuits

 - Get to know your air fryer!
-You may need to do a bit of trial and error, especially if you’re using it for the first time or trying out a new recipe.
-Air fryers vary from one another, so it may take a few tries to get the right cooking time and temperature.
+Air fryers vary from one another.
+So it may take some trial and error to get the right cooking time and temperature.

-- Don’t forget to flip the biscuits over halfway through.
+- Don’t forget to flip.
+Be sure to flip the biscuits over halfway through for even cooking.
 Use a pair of tongs – they’re very hot!

-- Arrange the biscuits in a single layer.
-They need space to cook!
+- Give them space.
+Arrange the biscuits in a single layer.
 Stacking or overcrowding will prevent them from cooking evenly.

 Tips for Oven-Style Air Fryers

-- Even if your air fryer has multiple trays, it’s best to cook one rack at a time.
-Cooking in multiple racks will result in unevenly cooked biscuits.
+- Only use one rack.
+If your air fryer has multiple trays, cook with one rack at a time.
+Using multiple racks can result in unevenly cooked biscuits.

-- Use the middle rack for even cooking.
-Biscuits cooked in the bottom rack will be raw in the center, while those cooked on top will burn.
+- Use the middle rack.
+This helps ensure even cooking.
+Biscuits cooked in the bottom rack will be raw in the center.
+Those cooked on top will burn.

-- If you really need to use multiple racks at a time, rotate the racks and flip the biscuits midway.
+- Rotate when using multiple racks.
+If you really need to use multiple racks at a time, rotate them.
+Also, flip the biscuits midway so they cook evenly.

 What To Serve With Biscuits